 Density: 10.28 g/cm3

-This might be the first time you are hearing about the element named molybdenum.
+This might be the first time you have heard about the element named molybdenum.
 For starters, it belongs to the group of transition metals with an atomic number of 42.
-It does not occur naturally as it only exists in oxidation states in various minerals.
+It doesn’t occur naturally in a pure metallic form; it only exists in oxidation states in various minerals.

 14. Silver